Cookadle/cart253/frogfrogfrog/README.md

 - Press up arrow to launch the tongue
 - Catch flies until you can't

+Can you get to 3000?

 Instructions for Ping Pong Frog :
 -Move the paddle with the up and down key arrows -Catch the flies
+Can you get to ?

 General:
 -Press M to go back to the main menu